 - Anyone who has had sex with an infected person in the past must be tested and treated if necessary.

 - Some people feel embarrassed, scared or angry when they or their partner has a sexually transmitted infection (STI).
 This is common and okay.
-Do not let these feelings stop you from getting medical help or telling your partner.
+Don't let these feelings stop you from getting medical help or telling your partner.
 Anyone who is sexually active can get an STI.

 - Talk to partners as soon as possible.
 If left untreated, syphilis can cause complications and be spread to other partners.
 Tell current partners or past sexual contacts to see their doctor or sexual health clinic because they may have an STI.

-After treatment with penicillin injections some people (particularly in early syphilis) have a flu-like illness for 24 hours.
+- After treatment with penicillin injections some people (particularly in early syphilis) have a flu-like illness for 24 hours.
 This includes fevers, aches and pains, and generally feeling unwell.
-This will go away and doesn't require any special treatment, except possibly over-the-counter medication (such as paracetamol) for fever and pain, and having adequate rest.
+This will go away and doesn't require any special treatment, except possibly over-the-counter medication (such as paracetamol) for fever and pain, and resting.

 You should not have sex until your rash or sore clears up because you remain infectious for some time after treatment.
-How long will vary from one person to another so it is a good idea to ask if your doctor or nurse has not discussed this with you.
+How long will vary from one person to another, so ask your doctor or nurse about this.
 This is the only way to control the disease and protect the health of sexual partners.

-Sexual health clinics have specialists who are experienced in the management and diagnosis of syphilis.
-Treatment is free and confidential and the people there can help with testing your sexual partners or family members.
+Sexual health clinics have specialists who are experienced in diagnosing and treating syphilis.
+Treatment is free and confidential and the people there can help with testing your sexual partners.

 - Syphilis Management Summary New Zealand Sexual Health Society, 2017

 - Syphilis and pregnant women and congenital syphilis Goodfellow Podcast, NZ

 - Syphilis in NZ Goodfellow Podcast, NZ